IngCampos/laravel-vue-project/README.md

 - Dynamic views with slug in the url.
 - Cleaning and optimizing the code.
 - Implement docker and docker compose for a better environment.
-- Implement testing with PHPUnit.
+- Implement some test with PHPUnit.

 ## Getting Started :rocket: